wp-blocks/cf7-antispam/readme.txt

 =What do you mean by Standard Spam Filters=

-Some of the standard test are Elapsed time, Auto-Blacklisting, Prohibited IP/strings and, in addition, we got some advanced test like HoneyPots, HoneyForms and the browser FingerPrinting.
+Some standard test are Elapsed time, Auto-Blacklisting, Prohibited IP/strings and, in addition, we got some advanced test like HoneyPots, HoneyForms and the browser FingerPrinting.

 =HoneyForm, or you mean Honeypot?=